 What kind of costs are included in CHDI funding?

-We have a detailed budget policy [link to policy?YES!].
+We have a detailed budget policy.
 CHDI supports standardized full-time employee costs for postdocs and experienced research personnel, consumables, animals, and various other costs, including limited travel, publication, and overhead.
 CHDI does not normally support graduate students, training, administrative staff, equipment costs, or office supplies.